-Academic Standing - All students are required to complete a minimum of 66 CREDITS in the nursing major according to their progression plan.
+Academic Standing - All students are required to complete a minimum of 62 CREDITS (including NURS elective) in the nursing major according to their progression plan.

 (Nursing students must earn a grade of "C" or higher in all nursing courses and maintain a 2.5 grade point average (GPA) in nursing courses to be in good academic standing.)